 Civil versus criminal prosecution

-Should the IRS believe that you engaged in tax evasion, it can come after you civilly, criminally, or In rare cases both.
-If the IRS wins its civil tax evasion suit against you, the court will require you to pay not only your back taxes, but also interest and penalties on that amount from the date you evaded paying your taxes.
+Should the IRS believe that you engaged in tax evasion, it can come after you ly, criminally, or In rare cases both.
+If the IRS wins its tax evasion suit against you, the court will require you to pay not only your back taxes, but also interest and penalties on that amount from the date you evaded paying your taxes.
 If the IRS’s attorneys convict you of criminal tax evasion, the judge likely will sentence you to serve a substantial prison sentence in addition to requiring you to pay your back taxes plus interest and penalties.

 For more information, please visit this page of our website.